-Seven & i Holdings is working to raise the awareness of Group employees by providing them with environmental education and other initiatives.
-At the same time, it is emphasizing communication with customers, external environmental organizations and so forth.
+Seven & i Holdings is working to raise the awareness of Group employees by providing them with environmental education and so on.
+At the same time, it is emphasizing communication with customers, external environmental organizations and others.

 Since the fiscal year ended February 28, 2015, the Group has been encouraging employees to pass the Certification Test for Environmental Specialists (Eco Test) as a training tool for systematically acquiring a broad knowledge about increasingly diverse environmental problems.
-Each company supports test takers by subsidizing test fees, holding study sessions, and so forth.
-In the fiscal year ended February 28, 2017, 1,255 people took the test, with 983 of them passing (2,364 cumulative test passers since the fiscal year ended February 28, 2015).
-The Group is continuing to promote environmental education, aiming to achieve 12,000 test passers Groupwide by 2020.
+With a target of having 12,000 Group employees pass the Eco Test by 2020, each company supports test takers by subsidizing test fees, holding study sessions, and so forth.
+In the fiscal year ended February 28, 2018, 1,713 employees passed the test (cumulative total of 4,151 people passing the test since the fiscal year ended February 28, 2015).

-Seven & i Holdings holds environmental events both within and outside the Company to provide opportunities to raise the environmental awareness of employees.
+Seven & i Holdings holds environmental events both within and outside the Company to provide opportunities to raise environmental awareness of employees.
 For example, Group employees and 7-Eleven franchisees regularly participate in volunteer activities organized by the Seven-Eleven Foundation.
-Major activities include events such as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at “Seven Forests” in 17 locations throughout Japan; marine afforestation initiatives to increase eelgrass, which purifies water and reduces CO2 in Tokyo Bay, thereby enriching the bay’s marine environment; and cleanup activities on Mt.
+Major activities include events such as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at “Seven Forests” in 18 locations throughout Japan; marine afforestation initiatives to increase eelgrass, which purifies water and reduces CO2 in Tokyo Bay, thereby enriching the bay’s marine environment; and conservation activities on Mt.
 Fuji.
-In the fiscal year ended February 28, 2017, a total of 1,571 people took part in such events, comprising both Group employees and personnel from SEJ franchised stores.
+In the fiscal year ended February 28, 2018, a total of 2,003 people took part in such events, comprising both Group employees and personnel from SEJ franchised stores.

-Seven & i Holdings continues to make donations to various environmental organizations such as the Keidanren Nature Conservation Fund, which promotes wider awareness of biodiversity and supports the nature protection projects of environmental and wildlife preservation group WWF Japan and various NGOs in and outside of Japan.
+Seven & i Holdings continues to make donations to various environmental organizations such as the Keidanren Nature Conservation Fund, which promotes wider awareness of biodiversity and supports the nature protection projects of environmental and wildlife preservation group, as well as WWF Japan and various NGOs in and outside of Japan.

-In addition, SEJ has been conducting environmentally themed social contribution activities together with franchised stores through the Seven-Eleven Foundation since 1993.
-Based on contributions*1from customers collected through collection boxes placed at the counters of 7-Eleven stores, along with donations from SEJ and other funds, the Seven-Eleven Foundation engages in environmental citizenship activity support projects, natural environment protection and conservation projects, publicity projects, and disaster recovery assistance projects.
+In addition, SEJ has been conducting environment-themed social contribution activities together with franchised stores through the Seven-Eleven Foundation since 1993.
+Based on contributions*1 from customers collected through collection boxes placed at the counters of 7-Eleven stores, along with donations from SEJ and other funds, the Seven-Eleven Foundation engages in environmental citizenship activity support projects, natural environment protection and conservation projects, publicity projects, and disaster recovery assistance projects.
 One of the major pillars of the environmental citizenship activities*2 is the funding of NPOs conducting regional environmental activities.
 The foundation has been calling for applications from NPOs each year since 2001, with the goal of seeing regional donations used to support regional environmental activities.
-Over the past 15 years in total, the foundation has provided approximately \1,857.34 million in funding for 2,947 activities.
+Over the past 17 years in total, the foundation has provided \2,024,766,181 in funding for 3,249 activities.

 We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at the CSR Department of Seven & i Holdings.
 In 2014, when we identified the material issues that Seven & i Holdings should address, we incorporated the opinions of stakeholders including customers, business partners, shareholders and other investors, as well as those of CSR experts.